ngaut/jarvis/README.md

 -   :robot: Simple and easy to understand codebase.
 -   :wrench: Extensible design for easy contributions.
 -   :arrows_counterclockwise: Continuous mode for ongoing interaction.
--   :speaker: Speech support (optional) for a more engaging user experience.

 Planned: